PTFS-Europe/restful_api_examples/README.md

 # restful_api_examples
 Some example scripts for use with the Koha API.
+Specifically focused on patron loading

 ## Usage
 ### add_patron.sh: